webkey-auth/webkey-auth.github.io/README.md

 Authentication Steps
 ====================

+1. On the client, request the user's acceptance (`requestAcceptance` command) and sent the resulting email and public key to the server
+2. On the **server**,
+    * if that email is not already in the system with that public key, send them a verification email (if you want) and once verified, associate the email and public key in your database and skip to step 7
+    * if that email *is* in the system with that public key, continue to step 3
-1. On the **server**, generate a 3-20 character `token` (in string form) and send it to the client
+3. On the **server**, generate a 3-20 character `token` (in string form) and send it to the client
-2. On the client, send the `token` into webkey's iframe using the `'auth'` postMessage command
+4. On the client, send the `token` into webkey's iframe using the `'auth'` postMessage command
-3. On the client, receive the signed token (called the `proof`) from webkey and send that `proof` to the server.
+5. On the client, receive the signed token (called the `proof`) from webkey and send that `proof` to the server.
-4. On the **server**, verify (the server should *still* have the original `token` - do NOT trust any tokens sent to the server by the client)
+6. On the **server**, verify that the token with the given public key (the server should *still* have the original `token` - do NOT trust any tokens sent to the server by the client)
-5. Profit!
+7. Profit!
 Your user's now authenticated!

 Client Usage
 ============